leoarod/leoarod/README.md

 - 👋 Hi, I’m @leoarod
 - 👀 I’m interested in ...
 Mnemonic
 - 🌱 I’m currently learning ... create Mnemonic and Code qr
 - 💞️ I’m looking to collaborate on ...
 Mnemonic
+- 🚀 ₿itcoin🟠
 - 📫 How to reach me ... @Leoarod twitter

 <!---